The hidden cost of PCB respins: why 90% of first prototypes fail

 Gap one: spec compatibility

-The first layer, verifying that component specifications are compatible across the design, is the one most engineers think of when they hear "design validation."
+The first layer — verifying that component specifications are compatible across the design — is the one most engineers think of when they hear 'design validation.'
 No standard EDA tool performs this cross-referencing automatically.
 DRC checks physical rules, not functional ones.
-The work falls entirely to the engineer, who must manually verify thousands of connections against hundreds of datasheets.
+The work falls entirely to the engineer, who must manually verify hundreds of connections against dozens of datasheets.

 Engineers working on complex designs are rarely reviewing a single schematic in isolation.
 They are juggling multiple projects, responding to urgent requests, making component substitution decisions, and managing schedule pressure.
 Context switching between these demands degrades the sustained, focused attention that thorough verification requires.
 When you are verifying your two hundredth pin connection of the day while simultaneously tracking a component sourcing crisis on another project, your brain begins to skim rather than scrutinize.
 This is not carelessness.
 It is the predictable consequence of asking human cognition to perform a task it is not well suited for under conditions that make it even harder.